 - Be prepared to change at the top of the trail.
 This depends on your comfort level, which trail you have selected, how hard your dress is to put on etc. We have a pop up changing tent that couples will utilize if we’re on a busier trail.
 If it’s a super secluded area it’s also common for the bride to go find a private nook or we face the opposite direction while they put on the dress.

 Tip 4: Be Prepared – bring what you need

 What you should bring to your elopement is different per couple, per trail, per area and per weather situation.
 Here are some basics that almost every single time you will need no matter what:

 - water and for longer hikes a water filter

 - vows/wedding documents + a pen

 - wag bags or a proper way to use the restroom while on the trail

 - layers – even on warm days it can be cold for sunrise or sunset

-Just as you are preparing, you need to prepare your guests properly if you’ll be including some in your day.
+Just as you and your partner are preparing, you need to prepare your guests properly if you’ll be including some in your day.
 If your guests are hiking with you, then they also need to wear attire they can hike in.
-They need shoes that are proper for the trial and to bring their own snacks and water.
-It is important for your guests to be comfortable, prepared and safe so you can have the best day ever!
-I send my couples a lot of prep information in regards to their location and the trail they have selected, along with Leave No Trace Principals and their timeline with coordinates and more.
-I always tell me couples, just forward everything to your guests too so everyone is ready to go the day of your wedding and check in with them the week before at least.
+We always send our couples a lot of prep information in regards to their location and the trail they have selected, along with Leave No Trace principals and their timeline with coordinates and more.
+We always tell our couples, just forward everything to your guests too so everyone is ready to go the day of your wedding and check in with them the week before at least.
 Here are the top things to consider for your guests and make sure they fully understand: